 2 – Eynsford Circular

-If you want to mix walking in the British countryside and pumpkin carving, then this is the walk you need.
-This circular hike around Eynsford in the Darent Valley takes you through the beautiful Lullingstone Castle and Castle Farm, a shop which happens to host a pumpkin market at that time of the year.
+If you’re looking to combine a scenic walk in the British countryside with a touch of pumpkin carving fun, this is the route for you.
+This circular hike around Eynsford in the Darent Valley takes you past the historic Lullingstone Castle and through Castle Farm, where the on-site shop transforms into a pumpkin market during autumn.

 Logistics for the Eynsford Circular Walk